Locust Overview

 Source

-There are several ways to load your Locust code onto Testable.
+There are two ways to load your Locust code onto Testable.

 Locust Arguments